macdonst/anna/README.md

 http://products.wolframalpha.com/api/

-Once you have an api key just open up index.html and replace:
+Once you have an api key run the application and you will be taken to the settings page to enter the key.

-    var appid = "xxxxxxx";

-with your api key.